 The Audible Crawl Rule requires broadcasters to aurally convey on the SAS all emergency information provided in the video portion of the programming.
-However, the FCC acknowledged that it is not yet feasible for broadcasters to aurally convey certain visual but non-textual information, such as Doppler radar and weather maps.
+The FCC has acknowledged, however, that it is not yet feasible for broadcasters to aurally convey certain visual but non-textual information, such as Doppler radar and weather maps.
 To accommodate the shortcomings of existing technology, the FCC granted a temporary waiver of the requirement to convey such non-textual information.
-Accordingly, broadcasters have until November 2016 before the FCC will require them to aurally describe on the SAS critical details that are conveyed solely by a map or other graphic display.
+Broadcasters now have until May 26, 2023 before the FCC will require them to aurally describe on the SAS critical details that are conveyed solely by a map or other graphic display.